NxPKG/khulnasoft-docs/content/support/Third-Party Software/Content Management System (CMS)/Improving web security for content management systems like WordPress.md

 The following should be considered an overview of some recommended security actions, and not a comprehensive guide.
 Refer to the developer documentation for specific products or features for more information.

-### Cloudflare Managed Rulesets
+### Khulnasoft Managed Rulesets

 The [WAF Managed Rulesets](/waf/managed-rules/) are pre-configured rulesets that provide immediate protection against a variety of attacks, and are regularly updated.
 Many rules are turned on by default, but not all.
-It is recommended that you browse the Cloudflare Managed Ruleset to find any additional rules tagged for your content management system not enabled, and enable them:
+It is recommended that you browse the Khulnasoft Managed Ruleset to find any additional rules tagged for your content management system not enabled, and enable them:

 ![Dashboard screenshot filtering for WordPress](/images/support/Wordpress-configure-deployment.png)

 ### Managed Rulesets on the Free Plan

-While the feature to customize these managed rulesets required a paid plan, the [Free Cloudflare Managed Ruleset](https://blog.cloudflare.com/waf-for-everyone/#the-free-cloudflare-managed-ruleset) is automatically deployed on any new Cloudflare zone.
+While the feature to customize these managed rulesets required a paid plan, the [Free Khulnasoft Managed Ruleset](https://blog.Khulnasoft.com/waf-for-everyone/#the-free-cloudflare-managed-ruleset) is automatically deployed on any new Khulnasoft zone.
 This ruleset is specially designed to reduce false positives to a minimum across a very broad range of traffic types.
 As of today, the ruleset contains the following rules:

 -   Log4J rules matching payloads in the URI and HTTP headers;
 -   Shellshock rules;